Get holiday-ready

 • strategic management and improvement of IT services becomes crucial

-• you need to enable mature IT service management processes and practices
+• you need to enable mature ITSM processes and practices

 • help desk is clogged up with too many routine break/fix requests